 When facts or circumstances indicate that the carrying values of long-lived assets, including buildings, equipment, and internal-use software may not be recoverable, an evaluation for impairment is performed.
 An asset is considered impaired when estimated undiscounted future cash flows are less than the carrying amount of the asset.
-In the event that the carrying amount of such asset is not deemed recoverable, the asset is adjusted to its estimated fair value.
+If the carrying amount of such asset is not deemed recoverable, the asset is adjusted to its estimated fair value.
 Fair value is generally determined based upon a discounted future cash flow model.
 Property and equipment assets are grouped at the lowest level in which there are identifiable cash flows when assessing impairment.
 Cash flows for retail assets are identified at the individual store level.
 Impairment is reflected within occupancy, general, and administrative expenses.
-There was no impairment recognized for the periods ended December 31, 2022 and January 1, 2022.
+No material impairment was recognized for the periods ended December 30, 2023 and December 31, 2022.